src-dbgr/crypto-monitor-api-poc/README.md

   - This Maven-based Spring Boot backend application shall provide a REST API that handles CRUD operations persisted in a PostgreSQL database for Cryptocurrency information such as price performance over time
   - For price updates, a separate crypto client is in place (the client is covered separately), which serves as the man in the middle between the cryptocurrency web service (in this case, coingecko.com) and this Spring Boot backend server

+## Technology Stack
+- Java 21 (Eclipse Temurin)
+- Spring Boot 3.3.3
+- PostgreSQL
+- Flyway for database migrations
+- Spring JDBC with JdbcTemplate
+- HikariCP for connection pooling
+- Lombok for reducing boilerplate code
+- SpringDoc OpenAPI for API documentation
+- Docker for containerization

 > **Note:** In case there are any compile issues, I used [Eclispe Temurin Java 21 LTS](https://adoptium.net/de/temurin/releases/) for this application.

-> **Note:** The following description contains the steps you need to take starting the application and also helpful background information, which I prefix with [INFO], essential steps you need to take care of are highlighted with [IMPORTANT]
+> **Note:** The following description contains essential steps for starting the application and helpful background information.
+Essential steps are highlighted with [IMPORTANT].

 ## Prerequisites